Benjamin Moore Arctic Shadows 1559: Is it Green or Gray?

 - Sherwin Williams Cornwall Slate

-And if you’re thinking of colour matching between brands (ie: getting Benjamin Moore to make a Sherwin Williams paint colour), you might want to read THIS first.
+And if you’re thinking of color-matching between brands (i.e., getting Benjamin Moore to match a Sherwin-Williams paint color), you might want to read THIS first.

-Because Arctic Shadows has a nice solid neutral base, it has quite a bit of flexibility towards other colours, including…
+Because Arctic Shadows has a nice, solid neutral base, it has quite a bit of flexibility towards other colors, including…

-- some soft and subtle greige and taupe paint colours
+- Some soft and subtle greige and taupe paint colors

 READ MORE